isorrentino/bipedal-locomotion-framework/utilities/motor-current-tracking/README.md

 Note that, each ramp is repeated twice for each starting position, in order to cover both direction of motion.
 Therefore, to move to the opposite direction, the amplitude gets decreased by `delta_current_increment` up to `-max_delta_current`.

+The sarting positions are computed like for the sinusoidal trajectories.

 Finally, every parameter of the `RAMP` group has to be defined by a vector whose length corresponds to the number of motors to drive.